Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (3) all or part of the local labor market area

-has a poverty rate of at least 20% according to the latest federal decennial census, 50% or more of children in the local labor market area participate in the federal free lunch program according to reported statistics from the State Board of Education, or 20% or more households in the local labor market area receive food stamps according to the latest federal decennial census;
+has a poverty rate of at least 20% according to American Community Survey; 35% or more of families with children in the area are living below 130% of the poverty line, according to the latest American Community Survey; or 20% or more households in the local labor market area receive food stamps or assistance under Supplemental Nutrition Assistance Program ("SNAP") according to the latest American Community Survey;

 (4) an abandoned coal mine, a brownfield (as